quiltdata/omics-quilt-demo/README.md

 2. Go to Console and find the input bucket
 3. Create Folders `fastq` and, inside that, `<region>`
 4. Upload the JSON file to `s3://<input-bucket>/fastq/<region>/<region>.json`

+If it already exists, set the timestamp to a future time to trigger a new run.

 TODO: Setup a Quilt package push that does this for you